wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 When the MITObim loop is complete (Part 2), the final contigs and log files of each sample will be in separate directories.
 This script will copy those files into a single directory and rename the final contig fasta files with SampleIDs.

 1. Save the script below as "mitobim_rename.sh" and run the shell script (sh mitobim_rename.sh) in the "mitobim_results" directory created in Part 2.
 Explanations of the script steps are given in the text of the script.

+#### Note: If the number of iterations was changed from the default 4 in Part 2, "iteration4" must be changed in the script below in line 14.

 4. Final renamed contigs files and log files will be copied to a directory called "mitobim_logs_and_final_contigs"